alexostn/miniRT_decoded/tests/README.md

 # Run all tests
 make run_test

-# Run tests with valgrind
+# Run tests with valgrind (works only from tests/)
 make vtest

 # Run tests for a specific chapter